 Tuesday's soaking, wind-driven rain will be replaced by drier weather on Wednesday, but it will be chilly.

-Temperatures will be slow to rebound to the low 50s Wednesday afternoon after a near-record cold morning in the district.
+Temperatures will be slow to rebound to the low 50s Wednesday afternoon after a near-record cold morning in Philadelphia.

 "A noticeably cooler day is in store despite plenty of sunshine on Wednesday," Senior Meteorologist Carl Erickson said.
 "Northerly breezes will put an extra chill in the air."

-The winds will gradually taper off toward Wednesday evening, but a warm jacket or sweatshirt may come in handy if you are heading out for a walk or dinner.
+The winds will gradually taper off toward Wednesday evening, but a warm jacket or sweatshirt may come in handy.

-Dry weather will prevail into Thursday and Friday as highs slowly rebound into the lower 60s.
+Dry weather will prevail into Thursday and Friday as highs slowly rebound into the upper 50s.